kirthin12/labreport3/main.md

 ```

 ## 2. `grep -v`

+This command is useful beacuse it allows the user to see a file without certain lines.
+By entering the substring, it will omit any lines containing that substring.
+This is useful for finding particular things in a file.

 - **Example 1:** Here we are outputing the text file and omitting any line that contains the substring "subject".

 ```